MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/configure-a-wcf-client-for-a-siebel-system.md

 ---
 description: "Learn more about: Configure a WCF Client for a Siebel System"
-title: "Configure a WCF Client for a Siebel System | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Configure a WCF Client for a Siebel System" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "how to, create a WCF client by specifying binding and endpoint address in a configuration file"
-  - "how to, create a WCF client by specifying binding and endpoint address in code"
-  - "WCF service model, configuring a WCF client for a Siebel system" ms.assetid: 6b4c5b06-d5ff-4dbf-8dc2-89c547a59864 caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configure a WCF Client for a Siebel System
 After you have generated the WCF client class, you can create a WCF client (instance) and invoke its methods to consume the [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)].
 For information about how to generate the WCF client class and helper code for operations that the [!INCLUDE[adaptersiebel](../../includes/adaptersiebel-md.md)] exposes, see [Generate a WCF Client or a WCF service contract for Siebel solution Artifacts](../../adapters-and-accelerators/adapter-siebel/generate-a-wcf-client-or-a-wcf-service-contract-for-siebel-solution-artifacts.md).